 No one likes hearing this.
 Especially not potential clients--after all, why give money to someone who doesn't respect you?
 That's why it's so important to understand buyer personas and the buyer's journey--it helps you create content that tells customers, "We understand you, we value you and we have what you need."

 To communicate effectively, you need to know whom you're trying to reach.
-You'd think this would go without saying, but far too often, marketers, content creators and other business-people seem to forget this simple truth.
+You'd think this would go without saying, but far too often, marketers, content creators, and other business-people seem to forget this simple truth.

-At this point, some of you may think, "Hey, wait a minute--We know what our customers want!
+At this point, some of you may think, "Hey, wait a minute!
+We know what our customers want!
 We've been working with people for years!
 We know how to talk to them!"

 If thoughts like these popped into your head, great!
 You're in a position to leverage your existing client base and attract even more business.
 If you don't have a lot of customers right now, don't fret--you can still get information from the ones you do have to fine-tune your content and messaging.
 As you gain more clients, you can make adjustments and improvements.
+You'll even continue to profile additional types of customers as you learn the nuances between your various buying groups.

 How can you do all of this?
 By doing two things:

 You build buyer personas by getting information on people who've already bought your products/services.
-This information could include:

 Assembling buyer personas and figuring out which stage of the buyer's journey they've reached can be challenging.
 It involves gathering and organizing a lot of information.
 Even seasoned marketers can have a hard time figuring out the pieces they need and how they all fit together.
+That's one reason we created a campaign planning tool that will help you launch that next inbound campaign that will reach personas you may have neglected and target your content to the stages of the buyer's journey where it will have the most impact.